GodlyJagex/Slime-Rancher/README.md

 # How to locate your Slime Rancher installation folder through steam
 1. Open Steam
-  -Login / Register if needed
+  - Login / Register if needed

 2. Navigate in steam to your steam library